At Fortis, we are fortunate to have attracted a great team of IT support professionals.

 On the other hand, companies that are large enough to staff a team of IT support professionals are faced with a scarcity of available IT talent in the employment marketplace.

-In fact, Google found that there are there are currently 150,000 open IT support roles in the United States.
+In fact, Google found that there are currently 150,000 open IT support roles in the United States.

 The U.S Bureau of Labor Statistics forecasts that IT support jobs will grow 57% faster than the average for all jobs between 2016 and 2026.